dipsscor/API-Gateway-Kong-DBLess/README.md

 # API Gateway Kong (DB less Mode) with UI (Konga)
 This project aims to showcase the various capabilities of Kong API Gateway and Konga (Additional UI for Kong).
-This project uses Kong in DB Less mode using "kong.yml" file
+This project uses Kong in DB Less mode using "kong.yml" file .

+## Note: Kong with DB less mode is not recommended since it cannot store dynamic configurations which needs database like "oauth2.0"

 ## Kong